LanZhang-UCL/dissertation/README.md

 all.py is used to determine some figures for several Variational Autoencoders at the same time.

 This project uses Tensorflow 2.1.

+## Dataset folder
+Datasets used in this project are available at:
+All datasets should be placed into the Dataset folder.